RobertZetterlund/intro-to-ai/assignment2/report.md

 Intuitively, **we** would classify the blue point as green.
 It looks as if it is the continuation of the green body.
 To follow our intuition, we should pick a low value of `k`.
 We do realize that the value of `k` is related to to size of the dataset, and that our intuition can be wrong.
 We have created some guidelines that we could think of regarding picking the value of `k` and choosing distribution.

 * If you are using an uniform distribution and have __few__ labels, `k<2*(min(#label))` should hold.
 Essentially it says that `k` should be larger than the number of datapoints with the least used label in the training data.
-If it does not hold, it becomes difficult to label a datapoint to the least used label (Supported by our above discussion where we use uniform distribution and `k=100` and classified all points as `versicolor` for the iris data set).
+If it does not hold, it becomes difficult to label a datapoint to the least used label (supported by our above discussion where our model used uniform distribution and `k=100` and classified all points as `versicolor` for the iris data set).

 * We think that if you have a dataset that is intertwined to some extent, it is important to use distance as distribution, as it allows for outliers given a small enough `k`.